How to Install Inkscape on Ubuntu Linux

 If you no longer need Inkscape on your system, follow the instructions below to uninstall it based on your initial installation method.

-APT Remove Method for Inkscape on Ubuntu
+APT or PPA Remove Method

-sudo apt remove inkscape
+sudo apt remove inkscape -y

 If you installed Inkscape using one of the PPAs, you should also remove the associated repository.
 For the stable PPA, use this command: